 Yet, three elements distinguish the experience of revolutionary ruins from the classic Grand Tour.
 Firstly, revolutionary ruins offered an immediacy of contemplation that did not necessitate prior intellectual engagement with the Classics.
 In other words, the rawness and recent nature of the damage allowed for a more vivid reimagining than older, milder classical ruins.
 These revolutionary sites were readily accessible, both geographically and intellectually, to a variety of travellers, since there was little need for interpretation.
 Reading the post-revolutionary landscape could easily be done through the reading of newspapers and by conversing with the locals, which explains the popularity of these sites.

 Secondly, this engendered a variety of emotional languages to narrate personal experiences in locations associated with the French Revolution.
 Victoria Thompson has recently shown how the Revolution forged new ‘emotional landmarks’ that were eagerly sought by British travellers visiting Paris in 1802, 1814 and in the years following Waterloo.
 The Revolution, she argued, led to a ‘consistent use of strong and distressing expressions of emotions’ amongst British travellers, who no longer perceived the ravages of time through the pleasurable contemplation of the picturesque, but from a negative emotional lens, a strong fear of revolutionary violence.
 This caused an unprecedented ‘emotional community’ in response to a ‘cultural trauma’.
-This chapter does not concur with Thompson’s conclusions, especially on the reinforcement of Franco-British alterity in these travels.
+This chapter does not entirely concur with Thompson’s conclusions, especially on the reinforcement of Franco-British alterity in these travels.
 Rather, this chapter has highlighted how the existence of endearing melancholy or sentiments of elation in witnessing the end of monarchical absolutism and ‘idle monks’ also permeated the writings of authors such as Marry Berry and John Carr.
-Overall, this chapter has argued that the ‘emotional community’ of British travellers was, far from being homogenously negative, providing a diverse and contradictory vision of post-revolutionary France.
+The assertion, penned by the latter, that ‘every lover of pure liberty must leap with delight upon the disencumbered earth, where once stood that gloomy abode’ to describe the fall of the Bastille to his reader, is a powerful reminder that British and French visions of freedom not only collided but also coincided in personal readings of the landscape.
+Overall, this chapter has argued that the ‘emotional community’ of British travellers was, far from being homogenously negative, providing a diverse, if not contradictory vision of post-revolutionary France.

 Thirdly, these revolutionary ruins differed from classical remains in prompting new perceptions of time.
 Chloe Chard has shown that eighteenth-century Grand Tourists conflated femininity and antiquity in contemplations of classical ruins in Italy, in order to ‘convert historical time’, the ‘remote, vanished nature of the past … into personal time’.
 Conversely, revolutionary ruins were seen as crystallising an accelerated time.
 They embodied the events of ‘yesterday’, a compressed ‘space of time, hav[ing] crouded [sic.] ages into years’, in the words of an English traveller, which did not necessitated this ‘conversion’.
 Overall, the upheavals of the French Revolution caused a distinctive change, in the sense that pre-existing travel tropes and antiquarian pursuits were geared towards new reflections on social unrest, war and time, on a scale that was unusual and unprecedented in its focus.